2024Fall-Purdue-ECE438-Lab-demos/Lab6-Starter/README.md

-# Lab6: Sampling and Reconstruction of Continuous-Time Signals
+# Lab 6: Sampling and Reconstruction of Continuous-Time Signals

 ## Getting Started